Azure/iot-edge-v1/core/devdoc/on-out-process-gateway-modules.md

 between modules, i.e., one misbehaving module can potentially affect the behavior of other modules or the gateway itself.
 This document seeks to propose a design for implementing gateway modules that are hosted in external processes.
-These processes will run intially on the same device that the gateway is running on, with the option of extending this behavior to remote devices.
+These processes will run initially on the same device that the gateway is running on, with the option of extending this behavior to remote devices.

 The outprocess module is applicable for a customer that already has device